espocrm/documentation/docs/administration/jobs.md

 ## Scheduled Jobs

 Scheduled Jobs are intended for recurring job execution.
-The are available at Administration > Scheduled Jobs.
+They are available at Administration > Scheduled Jobs.
 Scheduling for a specific job can be configured using a crontab notation.

 ```
 * * * * *